olliejth/Week-13-LMNH-Plant-Health/long_term/README.md

-# 🚀 Short Term ETL Pipeline
+# 🚀 Long Term ETL Pipeline

 This folder contains scripts for **extracting data from the short-term RDS**, and then **uploading them to a S3 bucket**.
 This way, **long-term data** can be stored efficiently, should it ever be needed.